cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/create-school.md

 ## Types

-We distinguish 3 different types of school events:
+We distinguish 3 different types of school events.

-1. **School performances** are events of which both the date and the location is known in advance.
-2. **Guided tours** are events that have no specific date, but they do have a location.
-3. **Bookable events** are events that have no specific date and location (or the date and location is not known in advance).
-Both the date and the location are determined in mutual agreement between the organizer or artist and the consumer (school).

 ### School performances